-What is the point of a floating rotor?
-Why are they needed?
-This are questions we get asked a lot here at SMT Machining.
-We make our rotors here in house so we wanted to show you the difference and explain whats going on with the multi piece rotors vs. single piece rotors.
+What is the point of a floating rotor (multiple pieces)?
+Why are they better than a solid one-piece rotor?
+These are questions we get asked a lot here at SMT Machining.
+We make our rotors here in-house so we wanted to show you the difference and explain what’s going on with the 2-piece rotors vs. 1-piece rotors.

-In the top image you see some single piece rotors.
+In the top image, you see a solid single-piece rotor.
 We cut those out of stainless steel using a water jet table.
 They come out precise and perfectly sized.
-The image above is a couple different styles of floating rotors.
+There are a couple of different styles of floating rotors.
 That 18″ floating rotor uses small metal clips to hold the outer ring of the rotor to the inside carrier.
-The 13″ is attached a little bit different but it serves the same purpose.
+The 13″ is attached a little bit differently but it serves the same purpose.

-The floating rotor has a few advantages over its single piece counterpart.
-First they are lighter than rotors of the same size.
-The center being made out of aluminum lightens up the total weight of the rotor.
+The floating multiple-piece rotors have a few advantages over their single-piece counterpart.
+First, they are lighter than rotors of the same size.
+The center is made out of aluminum which lightens up the total weight of the rotor.
 They dissipate heat better and run cooler which will help to prevent brake fade.

 There is another question we get asked a lot is “Why do I need to buy your rotors, why can’t I just use my stock ones?”
 That’s a very legitimate question.
-The main reason is we design our hubs in house and we use a 5 hole bolt pattern for our rotors and we try to keep the rotors flat.
-The stock Indian ones use a 6 hole pattern, for example There can be a number of reasons why your particular rotors won’t work.
-For example the stock rotor on some manufacturers may be dished and we engineer the hub so we can use a flat rotor.
+The main reason is we design our hubs in-house and we use a 5 hole bolt pattern for our rotors and we try to keep the rotors flat.
+The stock Indian ones use a 6 hole pattern, for example, there can be a number of reasons why your particular rotors won’t work.
+The stock rotor on some manufacturers may be dished and we engineer the hub so we can use a flat rotor.
 Don’t worry though, all of our wheels are guaranteed to be a perfect fit.
-If It doesn’t fit, we will pay to make sure its correct!
+If It doesn’t fit for whatever reason, we will make sure to correct it!

-Here at SMT Machining we do most of our business in the custom Harley wheels market.
+Here at SMT Machining, we do most of our business in the custom Harley wheels market.
 We do make custom wheels for any manufacturer though.
-So if you are looking for custom Harley wheels or custom wheels for whatever you ride check out our website at www.SMTMachining.com and check out our over 70 different designs and counting for your custom Harley wheels or any other custom motorcycle wheel you’re in search of.
-See you out out on the road, Ride With The Best.
+So if you are looking for custom wheels for whatever you ride, check out our over 70 different designs and counting.
+See you out on the road, Ride With The Best.